ezsystems/commerce-documentation/docs/guide/catalog/catalog_features/product_variants/product_variants.md

 ## Icons

 The [factory](../../catalog_cookbook/setting_up_variants_from_external_source.md) that creates variants can also provide images for some characteristics.
-In the following example the factory provides images for the characteristoc 'Color'.
+In the following example the factory provides images for the 'Color' characteristic.
 If no image is provided, only text is displayed in a box.

 How the images should be stored in the variant characteristics: